mongodb-js/vscode/README.md

 - `mdb.connectionSaving.hideOptionToChooseWhereToSaveNewConnections`: When a connection is added, a prompt is shown that let's the user decide where the new connection should be saved.
 When this setting is checked, the prompt is not shown and the default connection saving location setting is used.
 - `mdb.connectionSaving.defaultConnectionSavingLocation`: When the setting that hides the option to choose where to save new connections is checked, this setting sets if and where new connections are saved.
 - `mdb.useDefaultTemplateForPlayground`: Choose wether to use default template for playground files or to start with an empty playground editor.
+- `mdb.sendTelemetry`: Opt-in and opt-out for diagnostic and telemetry collection.

 ![Settings](resources/screenshots/settings.png)

 ## Additional Settings

-> These settings affect not only MongoDB extension but all installed extensions.
-If you don't want to change default settings, you can force VS Code to trigger suggestions by clicking `Ctrl+Space` inside a snippet or string literal.
+*These global settings affect how MongoDB for VS Code provide intelligent autocomplete inside snippets and string literals (off by default).
+Changing the default configuration may affect the behavior and performance of other extensions and of VS Code itself.
+If you do not change the default settings, you can still trigger intelligent autcomplete inside a snippet or string literal with `Ctrl+Space`.*

-`editor.suggest.snippetsPreventQuickSuggestions`: By default, VS Code prevents code completion in the snippet mode (editing placeholders in inserted code).
-Setting this option to `false` stops that and allows for the `db.collection.aggregate()` expression having both snippets completion (eg. `$match`, `$addFields`) and fields completion based on the document schema.
+- `editor.suggest.snippetsPreventQuickSuggestions`: By default, VS Code prevents code completion in snippet mode (editing placeholders in inserted code).
+Setting this to `false` allows snippet (eg. `$match`, `$addFields`) and field completion based on the document schema for the `db.collection.aggregate()` expressions.

-`editor.quickSuggestions`: By default, VS Code prevents code completion inside string literals.
-To enable database names completions for `use('')` expression use the following setting:
+- `editor.quickSuggestions`: By default, VS Code prevents code completion inside string literals.
+To enable database names completions for `use('dbName')` expression use this configuration:

 ```
 "editor.quickSuggestions": {